Note: POV changes are (hopefully) broken by line breaks. If they are not working, please let me know.

 The Dursleys left early the next morning, the packed car rolling out of the driveway and down the block.
 Harry watched until they were out of sight, not capable of believing that they were really leaving him home alone for four whole days.
 He spent the next ten minutes sitting numbly on the couch in shock, feeling as if he'd been thrown into one of those alternate universes he'd read about in books.

 It took the sound of the mail swishing through the slot to jerk him out of his stupor and he slowly got up and walked to the door, fighting ruthlessly with himself and making a vain attempt to crush his hope that a reply had come.
 He gathered up the envelopes and walked slowly towards the dining room, shifting through them as quickly as he was able.
 To his surprise and everlasting delight, there was another envelope of old parchment, addressed to him in green calligraphy.

 4 Privet Drive

-He had to sit down and he stared at the letter, his fingers shaking as they traced the green ink words.
+He had to sit down and he stared at the letter, his fingers shaking as they traced the inked words.
 It's real, he thought in hysterical disbelief, It's completely, utterly, real.
 He took a moment to compose himself and make sure he wouldn't burst out into mad laughter, especially after noticing the change in the address from the original one; and then, with shaking hands, he broke the seal and pulled the letter out.